Simply a correction or a looming bear market?

 DISCLOSURE AND IMPORTANT CONSIDERATIONS:

-UMB Private Wealth Management is a division within UMB Bank, n.a. that manages active portfolios for employee benefit plans, endowments and foundations, fiduciary accounts and individuals.
-UMB Financial Services Inc * is a wholly owned subsidiary of UMB Bank, n.a.
+UMB Investment Management is a division within UMB Bank, n.a. that manages active portfolios for employee benefit plans, endowments and foundations, fiduciary accounts and individuals.
+UMB Financial Services, Inc.* is a wholly owned subsidiary of UMB Financial Corporation, and an affiliate of UMB Bank, n.a.
 UMB Bank, n.a., is an affiliate within the UMB Financial Corporation.
-Banking and trust services offered through UMB Private Wealth Management, a division within UMB Bank, n.a.

 This report is provided for informational purposes only and contains no investment advice or recommendations to buy or sell any specific securities.
 Statements in this report are based on the opinions of UMB Private Wealth Management and the information available at the time this report was published.